Jeangowhy/opendocs/Makefile.md

 MSBuild determines the target build order as follows:

-1. *InitialTargets* targets are run.
+01. *InitialTargets* targets are run.

-2. Targets specified on the command line by the */target* switch are run.
+02. Targets specified on the command line by the */target* switch are run.
     If you specify no targets on the command line, then the *DefaultTargets* targets are run.
     If neither is present, then the first target encountered is run.

-3. The Condition attribute of the target is evaluated.
+03. The Condition attribute of the target is evaluated.
     If the Condition attribute is present and evaluates to false, the target isn't executed and has no further effect on the build.

-4. Before a target is executed, its *DependsOnTargets* targets are run.
+04. Before a target is executed,
+    05. its *DependsOnTargets* targets are run.

-5. Before a target is executed, any target that lists it in a *BeforeTargets* attribute is run.
+    06. any target that lists it in a *BeforeTargets* attribute is run.

-6. Before a target is executed, its Inputs attribute and *Outputs* attribute are compared.
+    07. its Inputs attribute and *Outputs* attribute are compared.
         If MSBuild determines that any output files are out of date with respect to the corresponding input file or files, then MSBuild executes the target.
 Otherwise, MSBuild skips the target.

-7. After a target is executed or skipped, any target that lists it in an *AfterTargets* attribute is run.
+08. After a target is executed or skipped, any target that lists it in an *AfterTargets* attribute is run.

 一个 vcxproj 项目配置文件大概结构如下：